-Humanities and social science scholars have long-studied land, but recent catastrophic changes through global warming have shifted many discussions, raising geopolitical, environmental, and social justice issues.
-New cross-disciplinary work has emerged which addresses diverse topics such as water insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
-Literature and the arts are motivating creative and imaginative work which explores nature-society interactions.
-The critical methods of the humanities, as well as social and natural science perspectives, are needed to properly address such topics and issues.
-Land Sea Space will bring these perspectives together to bridge disciplinary boundaries and draw on expertise from across TAMU and beyond.
-Please see our event page for new developments and to get in touch with your ideas.
+Humanities and social science scholars have long-studied land, but ongoing catastrophes due to climate change have shifted many discussions, raising geopolitical, environmental, and social justice issues.
+New transdisciplinary work has emerged that addresses diverse topics including water and food insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
+Literature and the arts are motivating creative and imaginative work that explores nature-society interactions.

 Created by Emily Brady, the Center’s former director, the initiative is convened by Dr. AJ Baginski.